2310 Criteria for Immediate or Expedited Responses to Service Requests

 The applicant is entitled to a face-to-face interview during the department's determination of their eligibility for Community Care Services Eligibility (CCSE) services.

-A person is not required to submit an application form, if they already receive services from the Texas Health and Human Services Commission (HHSC), or for whom Social Security Administration has already verified that the person is financially eligible for Supplemental Security Income (SSI).
+A person is not required to submit an application form, if they already receive services from the Texas Health and Human Services Commission (HHSC), or for whom the Social Security Administration has already verified that the person is financially eligible for Supplemental Security Income (SSI).

-A person who is not receiving services from HHSC, not receiving SSI, or who needs a financial eligibility determination from Medicaid for the Elderly and People with Disabilities (MEPD) must complete Form H1200 , Application for Assistance-Your Texas Benefits.
+A person who is not receiving services from HHSC, not receiving SSI, or who needs a financial eligibility determination from Medicaid for the Elderly and People with Disabilities (MEPD) must complete Form H1200, Application for Assistance-Your Texas Benefits.

-The official date of application is the date HHSC staff receive a completed, signed and dated Application for Assistance.
+The official date of application is the date HHSC staff receive a completed, signed, and dated Application for Assistance.
 The application date on the Service Authorization System screen is the date of:

 • receipt of the application, as defined above; or